Miltonly/Streets/Britton Crescent

 Getting around

-Britton Crescent sits in the Ford neighbourhood, a position that makes the 401 the daily handle for most commutes.
-The on-ramp at Regional Road 25 is a nine-minute drive, putting Mississauga within about twenty-two minutes and Pearson just over thirty.
-For Toronto, the Milton GO station is ten minutes away; the total run to Union runs around seventy minutes.
-The street itself is a quiet crescent, so the road network handles the load without through-traffic noise.
-Oakville and Burlington are both reachable in twenty to twenty-five minutes by car, making this a practical base for a range of work locations.
+Britton Crescent sits in the Ford neighbourhood, a position that makes the 401 the primary artery for commuters.
+The on-ramp at Regional Road 25 is a nine-minute drive, putting Mississauga within 22 minutes and Pearson within 32.
+For those heading downtown, the Milton GO Station is ten minutes away; the full trip to Union runs about 70 minutes.
+The crescent itself sees no through traffic, so the road network handles the load without the noise of a busier corridor.

 Schools and catchment

 Public elementary students draw to E.W.
-Foster Public School, a six-minute drive, or W.I.
-Dick Middle School at the same distance; Sam Sherratt Public School is a minute further.
-Catholic elementary catchment falls to St. Scholastica Catholic Elementary, four minutes away, with Guardian Angels and Our Lady of Fatima as alternatives.
-For secondary, public students attend Craig Kielburger Secondary School, a four-minute drive, while Catholic students draw to St. Francis Xavier Catholic Secondary School, seven minutes out.
-The range of catchment options within a short drive suits families at different stages.
+Foster Public School, a six-minute drive, or Sam Sherratt Public School at seven minutes; W.I.
+Dick Middle School serves the intermediate years at six minutes.
+Secondary catchment falls to Craig Kielburger Secondary School, four minutes away.
+Catholic students attend St. Scholastica Catholic Elementary School, four minutes from the crescent, with St. Francis Xavier Catholic Secondary School seven minutes away.
+The range of options suits families at different stages.

 Who this street suits